SMART Goals

 SMART stands for:

-For example, instead of “I’ll get more organized,” a SMART goal might be: “I’ll spend 15 minutes at the end of each workday clearing my desk for the next month.”
+For example, instead of “I’ll get more organized,” a SMART goal might be: “I’ll spend 15 minutes at the end of each workday clearing my desk.”

 SMART goals can give structure to change, build momentum through small wins, and help you see progress more clearly.